EverQuote Inc. (EVER) Stock Price and Analyst Predictions

 EVER) stock’s latest price update

-The stock of EverQuote Inc. (NASDAQ: EVER) has decreased by -18.16 when compared to last closing price of 12.36.
-Despite this, the company has experienced a -26.22% fall in its stock price over the last five trading sessions.
+EverQuote Inc. (NASDAQ: EVER) has seen a decline in its stock price by -2.54 in relation to its previous close of 8.66.
+However, the company has experienced a -37.16% decline in its stock price over the last five trading sessions.

 EVER’s Market Performance